syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

 {% tabs %}
 {% highlight c# tabtitle="ViewModel.cs" hl_lines="6" %}

     public class ViewModel : INotifyPropertyChanged
     {
         ...

-            private void GenerateAssistItems()
+        // Adding a request item
+        AssistItem requestItem = new AssistItem()
         {
-                this.AssistItems.Add(new AssistItem()
+            Text = ""Hey AI, can you tell me what MAUI is?", IsRequested = true;

+            // Add the request item to the collection this.AssistItems.Add(requestItem);

+            // Generating response item
+            await GetResult(requestItem);
+        }

+        private async Task GetResult(AssistItem requestItem)
         {
-                   Text = "Hey AI, can you tell me what MAUI is?", });
-                this.Messages.Add(new AssistItem()
+           await Task.Delay(1000).ConfigureAwait(true);

+           AssistItem responseItem = new AssistItem()
            {
+             // response from AI service
-                  Text = "MAUI stands for .NET Multi-platform App UI.
-It's a .NET framework for building cross-platform apps with a single C# codebase for iOS, Android, macOS, and Windows", });
+             Text = "Sure!
+MAUI stands for .NET Multi-platform App UI.
+It’s a framework that allows you to create cross-platform applications using a single codebase.This powerful framework is an evolution of Xamarin.Forms and is designed to streamline the development process by allowing you to write code once and deploy it across multiple platforms.", ,
+           };

+           // Add the response item to the collection this.AssistItems.Add(responseItem);

+            ...
         }
-            ...
      }

 {% endhighlight %}
 {% endtabs %}